dlsys-course/assignment2-2017/README.md

   ```

 ## Tests cases
 We have 12 tests in tests/test_gpu_op.py.
 We would grade your GPU kernel implementations based on those tests.
+We would also grade your implementation of shape inference and memory management based on tests/mnist_dlsys.py.

 Compile
 ```bash